Skip to Main Content

 Original Medicare covers medically necessary benefits and typically medications administered in a medical setting or by a medical professional.
 Medicare Part A (commonly referred to as hospital insurance) and Part B (which covers outpatient services) covers 80 percent of eligible charges.
 The Medicare beneficiary is responsible for the remaining 20 percent and a deductible on Part A and a deductible on Part B. A supplemental plan sold by a private insurance company can help defray those costs, making the plans a potentially attractive option for Medicare beneficiaries.

-“A Medicare beneficiary should speak with a Medicare agent to determine what coverage they should add to their Original Medicare Part A and Part B to ensure they have adequate coverage,” said Ann Herbert, a senior marketing specialist at The Horton Group, which sells supplemental plans to Medicare beneficiaries.
+“A Medicare beneficiary should speak with a Medicare agent to determine what coverage they should add to their Original Medicare Part A and Part B to ensure they have adequate coverage,” said Ann Herbert.
 “It’s important to note that having only Original Medicare Part A and Part B without a Supplement or Medicare Advantage plan could be financially catastrophic should they incur large claims.”

 Enrolling In a Supplemental Plan